 The Individuals with Disabilities Education Act (I.D.E.A.)

 IDEA, the Federal Special Education law, provides the following legal definition of Assistive Technology: “Any item, piece of equipment or product system… that is used to increase, maintain or improve the functional capabilities of individuals with disabilities.
-Under IDEA assistive technology devices can be used in the educational setting to provide a variety of accommodations or adaptations for people with disabilities.
-(For information regarding Assistive Technology in the workplace and 504, see Access4Employment.com).
+Under IDEA assistive technology can be used in the educational setting to provide a variety of accommodations, support or adaptations for students with disabilities.
+(For information regarding Assistive Technology in the workplace, see Access4Employment).

 - Evaluation of the technology needs of the individual, including a functional evaluation in the individual’s environment.

-- Purchasing, leasing or otherwise providing for the acquisition of assistive technology devices for individuals with disabilities.
+- Purchasing, leasing or otherwise providing for the acquisition of assistive technology for individuals with disabilities.

-- Selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing or replacing of assistive technology devices.
+- Selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing or replacing of assistive technology.

 - Coordinating and using other therapies, interventions or services with assistive technologies or devices, such as those associated with existing education and rehabilitation plans and programs (O.T., P.T., Speech).